Evaluate 5 X3 2 7 When X

 Q: What if the expression involved more complex operations, such as square roots or trigonometric functions?

 A: The same principles apply.
-You would still need to follow the order of operations (PEMDAS/BODMAS) carefully, ensuring you perform the calculations in the correct sequence.
+Practically speaking, you would still need to follow the order of operations (PEMDAS/BODMAS) carefully, ensuring you perform the calculations in the correct sequence.
 Remember that square roots and trigonometric functions are typically performed after exponents but before multiplication and division.

 Q: Can I use a calculator to evaluate the expression?

 A: Yes, calculators can greatly simplify the process.
-However, it is essential to understand the underlying principles and be able to perform the calculation manually.
+Still, Understand the underlying principles and be able to perform the calculation manually — this one isn't optional.
 A calculator is a tool; understanding the mathematics is crucial for problem-solving.

 Q: What happens if x is a very large or very small number?